Why Hormones Matter for Sleep in Peri-Menopause and Menopause

 • Acupressure mat relaxation

-Lights Out™ Lotion Natural Sleep Cream can also be applied as part of this ritual.
-Formulated with botanicals traditionally used to calm the nervous system, it helps signal to the body that it is time to unwind.
+Lights Out™ Lotion can also be applied as part of this evening ritual.
+Formulated with aromatic botanicals traditionally used in relaxation routines, applying the lotion can become a gentle cue within a wind-down practice that signals it may be time to slow the day down.

 If your system is running in fight or flight from morning until evening, it is unrealistic to expect it to suddenly switch off at night.
 Cortisol patterns are shaped by daily stress load, emotional pressure and sensory overload.